 18.2.
 Frequency of data collection

-Information needed for the quarterly datasets A1, A2, C1, D1, F2 and for the annual datasets A3, B1 and E1 are collected quarterly.
+Information needed for the quarterly datasets A1, A2, C1, D1, and F2, and for the annual datasets A3, B1, and E1 were collected quarterly.
 Annual data are summed up on the basis of quarterly data.
-Various survey reports of ports and maritime transport companies (for national passenger traffic) have been used.
+Various survey reports of ports and sea transport enterprises (for national passenger traffic) have been used.

 18.3.
 Data collection